 Montecarlo is an enchanting town situated on a hill not far from Lucca and known mainly for its great wines.
 The historic center of Montecarlo is surrounded by a fortified wall and the symbol of the town is the Fortress called Rocca del Cerruglio, which dates back to the 14th and 15th centuries.
 Among the things to see there are the Chiesa Collegiata di Sant’Andrea, the Pieve di San Piero in Campo, built in 46 AD, and the small Teatro dei Rassicurati.
 This is also the area where you’ll find the “Oak of the Witches”, an enormous, 500-year-old oak tree along one of the many footpaths weaving through olive groves and vineyards.

 Castelnuovo di Garfagnana is the commercial and administrative centre of the Garfagnana area, which unites 16 municipalities.
-(We’ve talked about them in these two posts: Garfagnana part 1 and Garfagnana part 2).
 The town has a long history, and despite the destruction and rebuilding after WWII, it still preserves part of its Renaissance ramparts, with three gates and two bell towers.
 The Duomo named after the Saints Pietro and Paolo was built in 1500 on the remains of a pre-existing Romanesque church and houses many important artistic works.